Learnware-LAMDA/Learnware/examples/dataset_llm_workflow/README.md

 | PAVE (win/tie/loss)           | 10/1/5       | 5/2/9          | 11/0/5   | 10/0/6        | nan    | 0/6/10   |
 | Oracle (win/tie/loss)         | 15/1/0       | 7/0/9          | 16/0/0   | 14/2/0        | 10/6/0 | nan      |

+PAVE achieves optimal retrieval performance (tied with Oracle) in 10 out of 16 tasks and even outperforms all other contenders in 5.
+However, the large-scale model achieves the highest average score and even beats Oracle (which denotes the optimal performance using one of our 8B-level models).
+This is likely due to their strong reasoning abilities that lack in smaller models, rather than a shortcoming of our method, as evidenced by the minimal difference in the "win/tie/loss" of PAVE and Oracle on Qwen1.5-110B.